Information for Supervisors

 Step 3: Complete a Successful Onboarding for the Student Employee

 Consider how you can create a positive onboarding experience that sets your student employees up for success.
-You can find more details in our presentation, Onboarding Student Employees with Intentionality.
+You can find more details in "Supervisor Resources" below.

 Step 4: How to Guide the Student in Entering Time on Their Timesheet